Gary Haugen

 Gary Alan Haugen (born April 16, 1963) is an American attorney who is the founder and CEO of International Justice Mission, a global organization that protects the poor from violence throughout the developing world.
 International Justice Mission partners with local authorities to rescue victims of violence, bring criminals to justice, restore survivors, and strengthen justice systems.
 Haugen founded the organization in 1999.

 Education

-Haugen graduated magna cum laude from Harvard College in 1985 with a B.A. in social studies.
+Haugen graduated magna cum laude from Harvard College in 1985 with a B.A. in social studies and Juris Doctor from University of Chicago Law School.

 Published Works

 Gary Haugen has authored several books and articles focused on human rights, justice systems, and the role of faith in addressing global violence.
 His writing often draws from his experience at the U.S. Department of Justice and his leadership at International Justice Mission.